soluble-io/soluble-mediatools/docs/index.md

 On another side, it likes [PSR](https://www.php-fig.org/psr/) (psr-log, psr-container), tastes php 7.1 in strict mode, tries to fail as early as possible with clear exception messages and ensure that substitution is possible when you need to customize *(SOLID friendly)*.
-Last but not least, all services accepts a `LoggerInterface` a good reason for me to prefer it from a simple command-line.
+Last but not least, all services accepts a `LoggerInterface` one more reason to prefer it from a simple command-line.

 Under the hood, it relies on the battle-tested [symfony/process](https://symfony.com/doc/current/components/process.html), its only dependency.